JGrana01/mtdmon/README.md

 ## Usage

-mtdmon runs once a day to check the routers mtd devices for new bad blocks and ECC errors.
+mtdmon runs once a day (after midnight) to check the routers mtd devices for new bad blocks and ECC errors.
 If detected, mtdmon can send an email and/or txt message to alert the user that a new bad block or ECC error was detected.
+Mtdmon will always display the latest results when started by the command line.

 mtdmon can also be run from the command line.
 This is done to changes email settings, the list of mtd devices (partitions) to scan, run a scan and also view the various reports.